xcp-ng/xcp-ng-org/docs/cli_reference.md

 #### `host-set-hostname-live`

 ```
-host-set-hostname host-uuid=uuid_of_host hostname=new_hostname
+host-set-hostname-live host-uuid=uuid_of_host host-name=new_hostname
 ```

 Change the host name of the XCP-ng server specified by `host-uuid`.
 This command persistently sets both the host name in the control domain database and the actual Linux host name of the XCP-ng server.
-The value of `hostname` is *not* the same as the value of the `name_label` field.
+The value of `host-name` is *not* the same as the value of the `name_label` field.

 #### `host-set-power-on-mode`